alphagov/govuk-frontend/docs/coding-standards/js.md

 ```
 ## Comments

 Use `/** ... */` for multi-line comments.
-Include a description, specify types and values for all parameters and return values.
+Include a description, and specify types and values for all parameters and return values.

 ```js
 /**